 How to get Dark Mode in Safari

 The Safari interface itself uses the new Dark Mode once it's enabled on macOS, but normal web pages aren't going to appear darker when using it - after all, the web designer has dictated how they will appear, and if the page's background is white then it will remain white.
 However, there is a way you can view web pages in Safari in a Dark Mode.

 Turn on Reader mode by clicking the stack of lines to the left of the URL.

 Note that you won't see this option on every web page.

 Once in Reader mode you will view a dark web page without adverts and other distractions.

 (It's also possible to get a dark mode in Chrome if you use that browser.)

 You might have thought that if you turned on Dark Mode your Pages documents would have a dark background and perhaps white type, instead of black type on a white page.

 Unfortunately this isn't the case because Pages is designed to show you on the page what you would see if you printed or PDFed the page.
-This makes sense, but if you are never going to print the page, you might prefer a more easy on the eye appearance.
+This makes sense, but if you're never going to print the page, you might prefer a more easy-on-the-eye appearance.